alainassaf/alainassaf.github.io/aboutme.md

 ### Hello,

 I'm a technology professional who's worked in IT for over 20 years.
-For much of that time, I've focused in virtualization platforms from Citrix, VMware, and Microsoft and several related technologies to automate, monitor, and manage the enduser experience.
+For much of that time, I've focused on virtualization platforms from Citrix, VMware, and Microsoft and several related technologies to automate, monitor, and manage the enduser experience.
 I've worked in many diverse environments such as architecture, small business, manufacturing/distribution, medical (hospital and medical devices), government (federal), and industrial (chemical and electronics) all with an IT focus.

 I now work in North Carolina for the second largest credit union in the USA.